lukecbutler/BookMarked/productBacklog.md

     2. If damaged, give status 'unavailable'
     3. Check Items location

-(what happens between 2 and 3 is outside of the system) after check in, books go into bin's, into damaged bin, different branch bin, my library bin - all three cases the book is still unavailable

 3. Reshelf Item: (Book is available in )
     1. Here's the book, make it available

-prompt user book is unavailable at some point
-EACH ITEM SHOULD HAVE IT'S OWN STATE

-BACKEND ONLY: add books and add patrons (these will be added in sprint 2 or 3) Adding books & patrons

-model THESE 3 - CLARIFY FOR TEAM